TCoder920/crypto-curriculum/docs/PROJECT_SCOPE.md

 ✅ **Assessment System** - Quiz students on their understanding
 ✅ **Progress Tracker** - Monitor student advancement through modules
 ✅ **Discussion Forum** - Allow students to ask questions and collaborate
-✅ **Instructor Dashboard** - Enable teachers to monitor and grade students
+✅ **Instructor Dashboard** - Enable instructors to monitor and grade students
 ✅ **AI Learning Assistant** - Provide instant help and guidance

 ### What This Application IS NOT: